-His view was that security leaders were no longer asking, “what is BAS?”
-They were asking “which use cases are best for BAS and how should I apply it?”
+His view was that security leaders were no longer asking, “What is BAS?”
+They were asking “Which use cases are best for BAS and how should I apply them?”
 In short, BAS was on its journey from an emerging offering to a more mature cybersecurity category.

 Fast forward to March 30th.
 Gartner released its Top Security and Risk Management Trends 2021 report covering eight trends to watch including BAS.
 When Gartner publishes something like this, it is a moment of arrival for a new technology category.
 Unlike shoulder pads, mullets, and parachute pants (which perhaps never should have been, if we’re honest) this is one trend that is here to stay.
 If you are a Gartner subscriber, you can find the full report here.

 The analysis is consistent with what we are also hearing from customers.
 Rather than relying on annual penetration testing or red team assessments, Chief Information Security Officers (CISOs) are discovering that there’s a better way to adapt to change and ensure resilience in cyberspace.
 A better way to validate that controls are working as expected.
 And with attacks increasing in sophistication and impact, cost, and visibility, they are learning there is a more modern, automated way to prepare for breaches and increase confidence in their security posture.
 That way is with AttackIQ.